 With the increase in popularity of collaboration tools such as Microsoft Teams, Zoom and Slack – internal and external communication methods are constantly evolving.
 However even though these tools can be extremely useful, because they are all separate and don’t always work seamlessly with each other it can be less productive moving from product to product to communicate.

 Some modern VoIP systems now have unified communication applications that sit alongside the system enabling teams to bring messaging, phone calls and video conferencing all into one-easy to use platform.
 If you’re an agency that is using multiple tools it might be worth considering a unified comms solution to bring everything into one place to save money, improve productivity and simplify your comms processes.

 How can we help?

 When it comes to telecommunications, there is a whole host of information available on what business should be doing going forward.
 At Connexin, we want to empower businesses to make decisions that have a positive impact on their customers and employees.

-If you want to know more about how we are helping Recruitment agencies set up phone systems that work for them you can chat to a member of our team here.
+If you want to know more about how we are helping Recruitment agencies set up phone systems that work for them you can fill in the form below.
 We’re on hand to give you the help and advice you need to make the best decision for you and your team.